-The Manson A. Stewart Undergraduate Awards Sub-Committee annually awards up to two research grants supporting collaborative research between a faculty member and an undergraduate.
+The CAMWS Undergraduate Awards Sub-Committee annually awards up to two research grants supporting collaborative research between a faculty member and an undergraduate.
 These awards can be for up to $1,000 each.
-Applications for 2016-2017 must be received by November 15, 2017.
+Applications are due by December 6th every year.

 These awards are intended to support faculty research collaborations in Classics (any sub-discipline) with undergraduate students.
 Faculty-student pairs may be from institutions with graduate programs, but the student involved must be in an undergraduate.

 Applications should include statements from the faculty and student researchers outlining the nature of the project, giving a prospective timeline for the project, an account of the respective responsibilities and intellectual contributions of faculty member and student, as well as a budget indicating how the money will be spent (the award covers such expenses as books, supplies, and travel for the student but not honoraria).
 The application should also indicate whether the project is receiving support from the applicant’s home institution.
 Finally the application should describe what the research pair envisages the nature of the final product to be, and what contribution it is intended to make to the field.
 We encourage presentation of the projects at a future CAMWS meeting.
 The faculty member participating in this project must be a current CAMWS member at the time of application.
 The undergraduate does not.
 If awarded the grant, the undergraduate will receive a complimentary membership in CAMWS for the year of the grant.

 A final report is due to the CAMWS office at the end of the project (no later than a semester after the receipt of the award).
 The report is to include statements by both student and faculty as well as a summary report about the money spent.
 Any funds remaining are to be returned to CAMWS after the final report is submitted.